Skip to the content.

 Common open standard SBoM formats are CycloneDX and SPDX.
 Tools exist to produce SBoMs in these formats for many languages, including Elixir and Erlang.

-Once produced, the SBoM can be ingested into a variety of tools, such as OWASP Dependency-Track.
+Once produced, the SBoM can be ingested into a variety of tools, such as Dependency-Track.
 Ideally, SBoM generation and ingestion happens automatically as part of the project’s CI/CD pipeline.